EU looking to Asia to spur investment fund

 Chu said Chinese companies are keen to get into Europe to access technology and know-how and bring these back into Asia.

-Asian investors, first of all Chinese, have already started investing in the EU, China’s biggest export market.
+Asian investors, first of all Chinese, have already started investing in the EU, particularly in the UK.
+But are often faced with higher costs, a challenge for the success of the EU plan.

-But investments are often concentrated in a few countries, particularly the UK, and in real estate.
+“Workers in developed countries demand much higher salaries than that of the mainland… So it will be very difficult (for the Chinese firm) to profit,” said Gart Wong, an analyst at Chinese investment bank Guotai Junan Securities.

 Under the plan, EU institutions would act as junior partners in any investment, meaning they would take the first hit were the project to run into problems.